Skill Demand Index

 Salary data for Programmatic Advertising is still accumulating.

-The most common pairings are DSPs Management, KPI Management, Financial Documents, Training and Supporting Team Members, Programmatic Campaigns.
+The most common pairings are KPI Management, Financial Acumen, DSP Management, Training and Support, Out-of-Home (OOH) Advertising.
 Strengthening these alongside Programmatic Advertising improves your fit across more positions.

-Top roles: Other.
-Other positions have the highest demand at 100% of all Programmatic Advertising jobs.
+Top roles: Marketing, Other.
+Marketing positions have the highest demand at 60% of all Programmatic Advertising jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.